workergnome/walters-manuscripts-iiif/README.md

 #### Installation Instructions

 Once you have cloned this repo, you will need to install the dependencies.
-Assuming you have a ruby interpreter and the [Bundler](#) gem installed, that's as easy as
+Assuming you have a ruby interpreter and the [Bundler](http://bundler.io) gem installed, that's as easy as

 ```bash
   bundle install
 ```

-You will also need [ImageMagick](#) to be installed on your system.
-On OSX, the easiest way to do this is through [homebrew](#):
+You will also need [ImageMagick](http://www.imagemagick.org/script/index.php) to be installed on your system.
+On OSX, the easiest way to do this is through [homebrew](http://brew.sh):

 ```bash
   brew install --with-libtiff --ignore-dependencies imagemagick
 ```

+Also, because this is currently using the unreleased [iiif_s3 gem](http://www.github.com/cmoa/iiif_s3), you should have a copy of that github repo downloaded, and should modify the path in the Gemfile to point to where it's located.
+In the curent system, it's:

+    gem "iiif_s3", :path => "../iiif_s3"

 **Important Note**